thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 >
 > **Note:** The [`waitForStateTransitionResult` endpoint](#waitforstatetransitionresult) should be used in conjunction with this one for instances where proof of block confirmation is required.

 Broadcasts a [state transition](explanation-platform-protocol-state-transition) to the platform via DAPI to make a change to layer 2 data.
-Since Dash Platform 0.18.0, `broadcastStateTransition` returns once the state transition has been accepted into the mempool instead of waiting until it is confirmed.
+The `broadcastStateTransition` call returns once the state transition has been accepted into the mempool.

 **Returns**: Nothing or error

 **Parameters**:

 | Name               | Type           | Required | Description                                                          |